Doctor of Psychology (Psy.D.)

 & analytic sections of the General test are required; Psychology

-GRE score is not required)
+GRE score is not required) (this requirement is temporarily suspended)

-(d) a personal statement of interest and writing sample
+(d) a writing sample

 (e) a personal interview